kopyl/flux-training-docker-kohya/README.md

 1. Deploy a container (or run on your own machine);
 2. `exec -it {name} bash` into a container;
-3. Upload photos of your subject and change the subject's identifier if needed (like `sks woman`) in `dataset-config.toml`;
+3. Upload photos of your subject to `dataset` directory and change the subject's identifier if needed (like `sks woman`) in `dataset-config.toml`;
 4. Run the training script like `bash run-training.sh`;
-5. When the training is finished, you will find the trained Flux model (transformer type) in the /output directory of a container
+5. When the training is finished, you will find the trained Flux model (transformer type) in the `/output` directory of a container

 ### Things you might also want to change: